 The top model in the series gives you all of the features of the Commercial 2450 plus a 22" Smart HD display (also found on the Incline Trainer X22i) and the strongest motor in the series: 4.25 CHP.

-All of the Commercial treadmills come with a free wireless chest strap, iFit technology, adjustable tablet holders, music ports, AutoBreeze workout fans, SpaceSaver folding design and a solid lifetime frame and motor warranty.
+All of the Commercial treadmills come with iFit technology, adjustable tablet holders, AutoBreeze workout fans, SpaceSaver folding design and a solid 10 year frame and motor warranty.

-So as you can see the NordicTrack Commercial 2450 gives you a bit more than the already feature-packed 1750, with more power, larger touch screen and a few more workouts.
+So as you can see the NordicTrack Commercial 2450 gives you a bit more than the already feature-packed 1750, with more power and larger touch screen.